 The fair value of investment properties is determined by independent real estate valuation experts using recognised valuation methods.
+The fair value of the investment properties is also determined on the basis of a valuation based on internal management assessments.
 Such estimations are based on certain assumptions, which are subject to uncertainty and might materially differ from the actual results.